erryB/pepper-box/README.md

 ```

 Of course, you also need to provide credentials to allow your application to send data to you Event Hub.
 These parameters must be added in the producer properties file.
 In this sample, we added the [files folder](https://github.com/erryB/pepper-box/tree/master/files), which includes 2 properties files, for simple and complete tests.
-In both of them, as you can see below, the *bootstrap.servers* requires your Event Hubs Namespace and the *sasl.jaas.config* requires your Event Hubs Connection String.
-Follow [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) if you don't know where to find it.
+In both of them, as you can see below, the *bootstrap.servers* requires your Event Hub FQDN and the *sasl.jaas.config* requires your Event Hubs Connection String.
+Follow [these instructions](https://docs.microsoft.com/en-us/azure/event-hubs/event-hubs-get-connection-string) if you don't know where to find these information.
+Eventually, you need to use the name of the specific Event Hub you want to address in your namespace as *kafka.topic.name*.

 ```
-bootstrap.servers=<your-EH-namespace>.servicebus.windows.net:9093
+bootstrap.servers=<your-EH-FQDN>:9093
 security.protocol=SASL_SSL
 sasl.mechanism=PLAIN
-sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="$ConnectionString" password="<your-EH-connection-string>";
+sasl.jaas.config=org.apache.kafka.common.security.plain.PlainLoginModule required username="$ConnectionString" password="<your-EH-connectionString>";
-kafka.topic.name=test
+kafka.topic.name=<your-EH>
 ```

 *And that's it!*